Aafiya Med (Pty) Ltd is a Cape Town-based health-technology company developing AI-powered platforms for patients, physicians, and the community.

 Aafiya Med (Pty) Ltd incorporated as a Level 1 B-BBEE contributor.
 100% black-owned, 67% black-woman-owned structure established.
 Initial equity structure confirmed, founding team in place.

-All three portfolio products built and deployed: Aafiya patient platform (USSD + PWA), SecondOpinion physician app (Android), and PathLab LIS (web).
+All three portfolio products built and deployed: Aafiya patient platform (PWA), SecondOpinion physician app (Android), and PathLab LIS (web).
 FHIR R4 interoperability layer implemented.
 Aafiya AI models integrated with physician review workflow.

 SAHPRA regulatory dossier drafted for Aafiya as Class IIb medical device (AI-assisted clinical decision support).
 Clinical safety protocols, physician oversight framework, and adverse event reporting systems documented in line with SAHPRA guidance.